BCLawLibrary/practical-ai-in-30-days/day-18-ai-troubleshooting-masterclass.md

 **Option A: Personal Reflection** Revisit a prompt that didn't quite work for you in the past.
 This could be:

-- A previous advent calendar challenge you want to improve
+- A previous calendar challenge you want to improve
 - A work-related prompt that gave underwhelming results
 - A personal project that needs refinement
 - Any AI interaction where you thought "there must be a better way"

 **Option B: Practice Scenarios** Or work with one of these example scenarios:

-1. **Professional Context:** "Transform these rough presentation notes into a polished slide deck outline about recent developments in privacy law.
+1. **Professional Context:** "Transform these rough presentation notes into a polished slide deck outline about recent developments in {Insert Topic Here}.
 Include speaker notes and suggestions for visual elements."

-2. **Creative Context:** "Create a holiday-themed story to share with family (children, grandchildren, nieces, nephews, etc.).
+2. **Creative Context:** Create a fun and entertaining short story to share with family (children, grandchildren, nieces, nephews, etc.).
 You might try:

    - A winter tale about Baldwin the Eagle helping lost students find their way home
-   - A modern remix of a classic holiday story set at Boston College
+   - A modern remix of a classic heroes journey set at Boston College
-   - Your own heartwarming holiday memory reimagined as a children's story"
+   - Your own heartwarming family memory reimagined as a children's story
 3. **Complex Project Context:** "Create an original legal case study for teaching first-year law students about property rights.
 Include:

    - A realistic scenario involving neighbors disputing land use